nf-core/eager/docs/usage.md

 pipeline.

-For example, you can use it to set your preferred mapping parameters, or specify where to keep docker, singularity or conda environments, and which cluster scheduling system (and queues) your pipeline runs should normally use.
+For example, you can use it to set your preferred mapping parameters, or specify where to keep Docker, Singularity or Conda environments, and which cluster scheduling system (and queues) your pipeline runs should normally use.

 This are defined in `.config` files, and these in-turn can contain different